![]() |

 C3

 The Stingray name (now spelled as one word) appears on the front fenders above four vertical fender vents.
 The backup lights were integrated into the center tail lights.
 The fenders are unflared and the front cornering lamps are round.
+The steering-wheel diameter was trimmed an inch for more under-rim thigh clearance.
+Interior door handles and control knobs were redesigned.
+A warning light was added to warn that the headlights hadn't completely opened.
 The ignition is now on the steering column and the door depression button used in 1968 was eliminated.
 A key lock was put in it's place.
 The interior has glove box mounted map pockets but no wood on the door panels.
-Front and rear disc brakes, headlight washers, center console, wheel trim rings, carpeting and all vinyl upholstery are standard.
+Front and rear disc brakes, headlight washers, center console, wheel trim rings, carpeting and all vinyl upholstery are standard; the windshield-washer jets were moved to the wiper arms.
+The frame was stiffened and standard rim width went up to eight inches.
+An attempt was also made to improve the Astro Ventilation flow volume, but the results were far from satisfactory.
 In 1969 there were 116 cars built with the L88 engine option.
-These cars were all to be racers, so they did not have heaters or radios and most came with transistor ignition, special heavy duty brakes, special front and rear suspension and heavy duty close ration 4 speed transmission.
+These cars were all to be racers, so they did not have heaters or radios, and most came with transistor ignition, special heavy duty brakes, special front and rear suspension and heavy duty close ration 4 speed transmission.
 The horsepower was 430 hp when it should really have been 560 hp.
 The 1969 Corvette build cycle was from September 1968 until December 1969.
-Serial Numbers: 194379S700001 through 194379S738762 -- For Convertibles, the fourth digit is a "6" Fisher Body Style Number 69-19437 identifies a Corvette Stingray coupe Vehicle Identification Number (VIN) Number Break Down
+Serial Numbers: 194379S700001 through 194379S738762 -- For Convertibles, the fourth digit is a "6" Fisher Body Style Number 69-19437 identifies a Corvette Stingray coupe Early or Late, that is the question!
+The early/late changeover was at approximately SN#18,744 in March 1969.
+A good rule of thumb is to check the vacuum actuator located on the right side of the firewall.
+The actuator was changed from the "can" shape on the early 69s to the "double pie plates" shape on the late 69s.
+This is not always accurate because some of the late 69s have the "can."
+Many of the parts changed during production, and early and late does not necessarily have anything to do with when the car was built.
+Even worse, some of the very early 69s used parts leftover from the 68 run, and some of the late 69s have parts that were supposed to be on the 70s.
+Vehicle Identification Number (VIN) Number Break Down

 Total Build 38,762